"We do not solve a problem with the modes of thought which generated it"

-At a time of sustainability, organizations are facing a real challenge to broaden their awareness and not only take into account economic issues, but also environmental and human issues.
-I accompany you on the human level, to go beyond a simply "resource" vision of collaborators but tend towards a "potential" vision.
-What is an organization but the sum of its collaborators?
-Imagine an organization where everyone could unleash their full potential ...
+Nowadays, companies are faced with a real challenge to broaden their awareness as an organisation and no longer only take into account economic issues if not environmental and human ones.
+I propose to support you on the human approach, to go beyond the purely "resource" vision that the individual represents for the organisation and strive towards a "potential" vision.
+What is an organisation if not the sum of its collaborators?
+Imagine an organisation where everyone could unleash their full potential ...

 My approach is based on an active and involving pedagogy of the participants, on the use of the body as a tool of self-knowledge and on the use of the two brains, namely the rational and the emotional, to get out of the traditional training patterns.
 Knowledge is only transformed into real understanding and awareness once it is experienced internally.
 By being not only intellectual, but also emotional and physical, it becomes integral, and the individual feels fuller.
 This is called well-being.